 In addition to serving the industrial manufacturing and distribution needs of the businesses that call New Jersey home, the state also serves as a major industrial center for New York City and Pennsylvania based companies.
 The state’s industrial base creates a unique environment for growing businesses in both New Jersey and neighboring states.

 Thomas Edison established his personal research facility in Menlo Park forming the foundation of a legacy that lives on today in New Jersey’s booming technology industry.
-Corporate research labs working in telecommunications and biotechnology have turned the region around Princeton into a tech Mecca that supports high paying jobs in business administration, accounting, marketing, HR management, finance and more.
+Corporate research labs working in telecommunications and biotechnology have turned the region around Princeton into a tech Mecca that supports jobs in business administration, accounting, marketing, HR management, finance and more.

 The Jersey Shore is one of the most iconic tourist destinations in the U.S. and is responsible for an estimated $2 billion in revenue every year.
 However, that is just one small part of New Jersey’s $38 billion annual tourism industry, the largest contributor to the state’s 2014 GSP (Gross State Product) of $465.5 billion.

 However, while it might be a huge money maker for the state, the tourism industry pales in comparison to technology companies as an employer.
 Small New Jersey firms alone employ 137,000 people in the professional scientific and technological services industry, compared to 60,000 employed in accommodation, entertainment, and recreation services.
 Nearly 333 million people are employed in New Jersey-based private technology firms over all, making it the second largest industry in the state based on employment according to the U.S. Small Business Administration (SBA).

 The only industry that employs more people is the health care and social assistance industry, which is overall the largest industry for employment in the U.S. according to the SBA.

 New Jersey’s Contribution to International Trade and Commerce